NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/full_run_through.rst

 The speed and direction of the wind can be set by typing the values in or clicking on the compass rose -- you will see the values change to match where the rose is clicked.

-The Speed Uncertainty slider can be set to indicate how certain you are of the wind speed --  how good you think the forecast is.
-If it is set to "Certain", then the model will run with the value you set.
-If it is set to uncertain, then the model will be run multiple times, using values higher and lower than what was set, the the results will indicate a range of possible results.

 .. _variable_wind_form:

 Variable Wind: